tflori/orm/docs/relations.md

 ### Fetch relations

-You can fetch relations with fetch but also with the default getter.
+You can fetch relations with `fetch($relation)` and with `getRelated($relation)` (or the magic getter).
 For a relation with cardinality one you will always receive the Entity (or null).
-But for relations with cardinality with many you will receive an array from getter and a `EntityFetcher` from fetch.
+But for relations with cardinality with many you will receive an array from getter and an `EntityFetcher` from fetch.

-The getter will only execute a query when it is not fetched previously - and for the owner try the mapping first.
-Fetch will always execute a query to receive the current data.
+The getter will only execute a query when it is not fetched previously.
+Fetch will always call `fetch($class)` on the `EntityManager`.
+For an owner it can use the primary key and therefore it can use the mapping without executing a query.

-For many to many relations the getter try to use mapping so it might be faster.
+For *many-to-many* relations the getter will first fetch all primary ids from relation table and then use `fetch($class, $primaryKey)` from `EntityManager`.
+Under some circumstances this can be faster.

-The getter can be called by magic getter with the name of the relation or by `getRelated()`.
-The magic getter might not work when there is a column with the same name.
+The method `getRelated($relation)` can be called by magic getter with the name of the relation as property.
+This might not work when there is a column with the same name as the relation.

 ```php
 <?php